Shawn-Chahal/abstract-strategy/README.md

 4. Tic-Tac-Toe

 ## Creating a custom strategy game class
-New strategy games can be created by writing a new class which inherits `class OneStepGame` (see documentation below).
+New strategy games can be created by writing a new class which inherits `class StrategyGame` (see documentation below).

 Here is an example using Tic-Tac-Toe:

 1. Create a file called **tic-tac-toe.h**.
-2. Inherit the OneStepGame class.
+2. Inherit the StrategyGame class.
 ```
-class TicTacToe: public OneStepGame {...};
+class TicTacToe: public StrategyGame {...};
 ```
 3. Set the constant variables:
 ```